liusimiao0907/cvsem/README.md

-This is a repository for Computer Vision semester leading by Lsm.
+This is a repository for Computer Vision semester leading by Lsm from BJTU SE.